-Today we proudly announce that Adam Block will be our key-speaker at CEDIC'17
+Today we proudly announce that Martin Pugh will be our key-speaker at CEDIC'19

-As in the years before we tried to get an internationally honored and well known key-speaker for the upcoming conference in 2017.
-We are deeply grateful that we got a positive answer from our first choice: Mr. Adam Block from the United States.
+As in the years before we tried to get an internationally honored and well known key-speaker for the upcoming conference in 2019.

-We appreciate his commitment to the CEDIC and looking foreward to welcome him here in Austria!
+We appreciate his commitment to the CEDIC and looking forward to welcome him here in Austria!

 The Central European Deepsky Imaging Conference (CEDIC) was introduced in 2009 by the three Austrian hobby-astrophotographers Christoph Kaltseis, Herbert Raab and Wolfgang Leitner.
 It was the first international astronomical imaging conference throughout Europe and their personal contribution to the International Year of Astronomy 2009.
 Certainly it was not an accident that the date of the CEDIC encountered with the "100 Hours of Astronomy".
 Far from it!
 The organizers also wanted to support this project of the IYA with their conference.